julian10m/julian10m.github.io/_posts/2023-08-05-Rectangles-Lua2D.md

 publish: false
 ---

+### Cartesian and polar coordinates

 A point in a plane can be described by its coordinates with respect to the origin, e.g. $p = (x, y)$.

-But how does $x$ and $y$ change in we rotate the point?
+But how do $x$ and $y$ change if we rotate the point with respect to the origin?

 Well, first we need to note that in those cases what prevails is the distance $r$ between the origin and the point such that $r = \sqrt{x^2 + y^2}$.
+We can also keep track of the rotation angle $\theta$, which we can measure between $p$ and the x-axis.
 As we rotate the point, we can see that the trajectory that $p$ follows is that of the circumference of a circle with radius $r$.
-We can also keep track of the rotation angle $\theta$, which we can measure between $p$ and the x-axis.

 Ok, but we wanted to know the values of $x$ and $y$ for any rotation angle!
 Sure thing, this is where geometry comes in place.
 Indistinctly of the exact value of $\theta$, we should note that $x$, $y$ and $r$ actually form an orthogonal rectangle.
 In this triangle, the 90 degrees angle always  appears between $x$ and $y$.
 According to trigonometry, we know that it must then hold that: